Mitochondrial Power Bowl

 Brain Health Notes

-- Polyphenol synergy: Blueberries, walnuts, and early harvest olive oil deliver diverse polyphenols (anthocyanins, ellagitannins, hydroxytyrosol) that activate Nrf2 pathways, reducing oxidative stress and supporting mitochondrial biogenesis.
+- Blueberries, walnuts, and early harvest olive oil provide polyphenols (anthocyanins, ellagitannins, hydroxytyrosol) studied for antioxidant effects.

-- Magnesium for ATP: Spinach, pumpkin seeds, and quinoa provide magnesium essential for ATP synthase activity and mitochondrial energy production.
+- Spinach, pumpkin seeds, and quinoa provide magnesium, a mineral important for energy metabolism.

-- Omega-3 balance: Walnuts and optional hemp seeds provide ALA omega-3, supporting membrane fluidity and mitochondrial signaling pathways.
+- Walnuts and optional hemp seeds provide ALA omega-3, a fatty acid important for brain structure.

 Biological Target Matrix